imesense-projects/mcforge1.12.2-emptymod/doc/coding-style.md

 - Package names must be in the singular and __Lower Case__.
 - Name of class or interface should be written in __Pascal Case__.
-  - Interface must have the prefix `I`.
+  - Interface must have `I` prefix.
-  - Test class must have the postfix `Test`.
+  - Test class must have `Test` postfix.
 - Names of the constants must be written in all caps __Snake Case__.
 - Names of variables and methods must be in __Camel Case__.
-  - Event methods must have the prefix `on`, then event name and priority.
+  - Event methods must have `on` prefix, then event name and priority.

 ## Code Formatting